 We use cookies to help improve our website and personalise your experience.
 To find out more about how to manage these cookies, please see our cookie policy.

-According to the English House Condition Survey, conducted in 1996, 11% of dwellings built between 1900 and 1918 are affected by rising damp with 1% of houses built after 1956 also affected.
+Statistics from the English House Condition Survey found that around 11% of homes built between 1900 and 1918 have the presence of rising damp and around 1% % of houses built after 1956 are also affected.

 Rising damp is easy to spot but it is often confused with condensation damp.
 Condensation damp is easier to remedy and not as expensive to fix.

-Keep on top of outdoor home maintenance - Prevention is better than cure when it comes to damp problems.
+It is vital that you keep on top of home maintenance, especially on the exterior of your property because prevention is better than cure when it comes to damp problems.
 Check your roof regularly for damage, especially after stormy weather.
 Keep gutters clear and fix or replace as soon as any damage occurs.

-Keep the home warm - Condensation occurs when warm, moist air touches a cold surface like a chilly windowpane or a cold external wall.
+During colder periods, it is important to keep your home warm.
+Condensation forms when warm, moist air touches a cold surface like a chilly windowpane or a cold external wall.
 Loft and wall insulation can help create warmer spaces, and properly fitted double-glazing will help to avoid misty windows as the inner panel of glass is insulated against the cold air outdoors.

-Remove excess moisture - When the weather is good it's a great idea to open the windows in your property to allow air movement and a way for excess moisture to escape.
+When the weather is good it's a great idea to open the windows in your home to allow air movement and provide a way for excess moisture to escape.

 Choose moisture resistant paint and wallpaper - If your home is prone to damp or condensation, choose wall finishes that make problem prevention easier.
 Opt for painted surfaces and choose paints designed for use in kitchens and bathrooms.
 With formulas designed to resist moisture and steam, they’ll not only help to keep mould at bay, but will also wipe clean more easily if any mould develops.

-Leave room to breathe - Condensation can form behind furniture and furnishings that touch colder outer walls, resulting in eventual mould growth.
-Try to position furniture a few centimetres away from external walls, to allow air to circulate.
+Leave room for air to flow around large items of furniture.
+Try to position furniture a few centimetres away from external walls, to allow air to circulate and prevent mould problems from developing.

 One way to prevent condensation damp is to have a whole house ventilation system fitted in your loft space or hallway to ventilate your home.